dougeby/IntuneDocs/intune/planning-guide-rollout-plan.md

 ### IT tech fair

 Another option for Intune user enrollment is to have an IT technical fair.
 At this event, the IT group sets up an Intune enrollment assistance booth where users could receive information on Intune enrollment, ask questions, and receive assistance with the enrollment process.
-Leveraging this option can be beneficial for both the IT group and users, especially during early phases of Intune rollout.
+This option can be beneficial for both the IT group and users, especially during early phases of Intune rollout.

 Here’s an updated example of the above Intune rollout plan to include enrollment approaches: